wtangiit/awe_service/README.md

 make deploy<br />
 /kb/deployment/services/awe_service/start_service

-- After deployment has completed, if you've associated an IP with your instance you should be able to confirm that AWE is running by going to either url below (ports are defined in shock.cfg):<br />
+- After deployment has completed, if you've associated an IP with your instance you should be able to confirm that AWE is running by going to either url below (ports are defined in Makefile prior to deployment):<br />
 site ->  http://[AWE Server IP]:7079/<br />
 api  ->  http://[AWE Server IP]:7080/<br />